Rhiannon-Udall/cbcflow/docs/source/updating-metadata-from-the-command-line.rst

 This library contains a few events from April 9th, as well as some other example contents.

+And finally, if you want to practice with the real library instead, you can follow instructions and links in :doc:`local-library-copy-setup`.

 Printing File Contents
 ----------------------